LuKuangChen/stacker-2023/README.md

 https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA

-> "No ARIA is better than no ARIA".
+> "No ARIA is better than bad ARIA."

 ### No tooltips?